Hopscotch: Spanish-speaking countries

 In Spain, and several South American countries (Argentina, Bolivia, Costa Rica, Ecuador, Guatemala, Honduras, Nicaragua, Panama, Uruguay), the name of the hopscotch game is "Rayuela", However, it may also be known as golosa (as in Colombia) or charranca.
 In Chile, this game is called Luche.
 (Following some cultural evolution, "rayuela" is now applied to a throwing game in Chile.)
 In Mexico, the game is called bebeleche (mamaleche) meaning "drink milk" or avioncito meaning "little plane", after its shape.
 In Cuba and in Puerto Rico it is called "La Peregrina" In the Andean region of Bolivia, it is called "La Thunkuna".

 South Asia: Chindro

 Chindro is the South Asian version of hopscotch.

 Catalonia: Xarranca

 Xarranca is the Catalan version of hopscotch.

 Ghana: Tumatu

 In Ghana, the name of the hopscotch game is tumatu.

 Portugal: Jogo da Macaca

 In Portugal, this game is called Jogo da Macaca.

+Russia: Klassiki or Klassy

+In Russian, the game is called klassiki (классики) or klassy (классы).

 Indonesia: Engklek

 Indonesia has many variants of this game.
 The name "Engklek" is the Javanese variant.
 Other variants are Ponci (West Sumatera), Sekebat (Aceh), Pecut Kelapa (Bangka Belitung), Kecek (Bali), and Setatak (Riau).